ForsakenX/forsaken-libs/README.md

 # Usage

+The basic convention is to clone this to your [forsaken](https://github.com/ForsakenX/forsaken) source folder as `libs`.

+Then the simple next step is to run `./libs/src/build.sh` but please finish reading the sections below as you may desire to build using other methods.

 ## Multiple copies

 Currently the default build script will build for your native system type hence if your using 64bit os you'll be buiding 64bit binaries.